by Dr. Lawrence Wilson

 As a result, the person feels tired and often apathetic and even depressed, and tends to overeat on sugars and other foods in an attempt to clear up the low oxidation rate.

-Some people bum their fuel at a faster than normal rate.
+Some people burn their “fuel” at a faster-than-normal rate.
 These individuals have low reserves of glycogen, a storage fuel, in their liver and muscles.
 If their diets are inadequate in fats and oils, which are higher calorie foods, they can literally run out of available sugars.
 When this occurs, a craving for sweets or alcohol will occur.
 It will eventually also give rise to a large number of common metabolic illnesses and both physical and emotional symptoms.
-View the article on The Oxidation Rate for a better explanation of this complex topic.
+View the article on The Oxidation Types for a better explanation of this complex topic.

 SLAUGHTER OF THE INNOCENTS